Saturday, March 15, 2008

 Despite that omen from one of my co-workers, it has not been busy at all this weekend.
 In fact it's been wonderful.
 And, considering I was prepared for a miserable night, I'm enjoying it that much more.

-I used to hide out because it tried to eat my head off every time I got close to it.
-Every time I didn't dot an i or cross a t she was right there on my ass telling me what I did wrong -- breathing fire.
-Sometimes she's been known to page me before I even had a chance to chart a treatment telling me I forgot to chart it.
+I used to hide out because it tried to eat my head off every time I got close to it, or so I thought anyway.
+Every time I forgot to dot an i or cross a t it was right there breathing it's fire hot breath over my head -- breathing fire.
+While some night shift RTs still fear it, not me anymore.
+Still, it's good to be wary.

 Since those days of long ago, the RT dragon and I have helped each other out enough times now that we are on good terms.
-Still, having been away from the patient floors as long as she has, she's developed that business mentality -- forgot how it is on the floor.
+Still, having been away from the patient floors as long as it has, it's developed that business mentality -- forgot how it is on the floor per se.
 And, you guessed it, everything has a monetary bottom line.
-She has grown her scales.
-Now she is a full grown dragon.
+It has grown it's scales.
+Now it's a full grown dragon.

-I don't make many mistakes anymore, but occasionally I still get a note, or, if I happen to be working when it finds out I did something incorrectly, a phone call at, you guessed it, four in the morning is inevitable.
+I don't make many mistakes anymore, but occasionally I still get a note, or, if I happen to be working when it finds out I did something incorrectly, a telepathic call at.
+Mainly the goofus mistakes are minor things, but a mistake is a mistake no matter how small.

 But that was last week.
 Yesterday I'm sitting in the CCU with Scooter the RN, and my beeper goes off.